Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 :large_blue_diamond: **SAML Protocol update / delete method.**

-> You can update values of existing SSO configuration, Whenever you want by selecting update option for SSO.
+> You can update the values of an existing SSO configuration whenever you want by selecting the update option for SSO.

 ```R
 # In Order to update or delete existing SSO configuration.
 Please follow steps are given below.